-One reason we created WhatConverts is to help agencies show their full value to clients, proving ROI and ensuring client satisfaction.
-Below, we outline seven ways your agency can prove ROI to clients, and how WhatConverts and other marketing technology fits into the ROI equation.
+One reason we created WhatConverts is to help marketers show their full value to clients or their own company, proving ROI and ensuring client satisfaction.
+Below, we outline seven ways that marketers and agencies can prove ROI, and how WhatConverts and other marketing technology fits into the ROI equation.

 As an experienced marketer, you can easily see the value in marketing metrics like awareness and impressions.
-Clients live in a different world though — one devoid of metrics like CTR and CPM.
-Your clients may struggle to see the connection between marketing metrics and actual sales.
+Clients and salespeople live in a different world though — one devoid of metrics like CTR and CPM.
+They may struggle to see the connection between marketing metrics and actual sales.
 The simplest way to prove digital marketing ROI is to connect your marketing to actual leads.
-If your client can’t see how many leads they’ve gained from using your agency, they may not see the value in retaining your services.
+If others can’t see how many leads they’ve gained from your marketing, they may not see the value in your efforts.

 You probably leap at the chance to take credit for leads that come from your marketing efforts, but it's impossible to take credit for leads you can’t track.

-Most agencies can only track surface level information about leads that come from form fills.
+Most marketers can only track surface level information about leads that come from form fills.
 They know that leads are coming in, but have no insight into whether or not the leads are qualified.
-In order to take credit for the leads that come from your marketing, you have to be able to tell your client whether or not those leads are worthwhile.
+In order to take credit for the leads that come from your marketing, you have to be able to explain whether or not those leads are worthwhile.

 For local companies, many of the most qualified leads come via phone call.
 Consumers who call companies tend to convert 30 percent faster than people who contact companies through other methods.

 Capturing the full data associated with every phone call and online conversion can help you ensure you capture every lead and every bit of information about those leads.
 Plus, adding call tracking software will instantly boost the number of leads shown in every report.
-Clients like that.
+Clients and CEOs like to see that.

-Some clients are satisfied with raw conversion numbers and feel no need to dig into conversions to see which ones actually resulted in qualified leads.
-Other clients might act more like interrogators; second-guessing conversions and requesting lead capture details to back up the raw conversion totals.
+Some of the people in your company might be satisfied with raw conversion numbers and feel no need to dig into conversions to see which ones actually resulted in qualified leads.
+Others might act more like interrogators; second-guessing conversions and requesting lead capture details to back up the raw conversion totals.

-If you’re all too familiar with interrogator clients, consider exploring a lead-tracking tool with lead qualification.
+If you’re all too familiar with being interrogated about your leads, consider exploring a lead-tracking tool with lead qualification.
 This type of tool allows you to generate reports that feature lead details, including lead value in some cases.
 According to SalesForce research, 32 percent of B2B marketers say “lead quality” is one of their biggest challenges.
-Helping clients solve this conundrum is a great way to prove ROI.
+Solving this conundrum is a great way to prove ROI on your marketing.

-Giving clients the ability to qualify leads — through simple feedback — allows you to bolster conversion reports with concrete lead details.
-When a client asks about ROI, you’ll be able to show them the lead quality, lead detail, and lead value numbers right there in the report.
-Once you can calculate the value of a single lead, you can tell your client how many potential sales you’re driving and prove your marketing effectiveness.
+The ability to qualify leads — through simple feedback — allows you to bolster conversion reports with concrete lead details.
+When a client or CEO asks about ROI, you’ll be able to show them the lead quality, lead detail, and lead value numbers right there in the report.
+Once you can calculate the value of a single lead, you can explain how many potential sales you’re driving and prove your marketing effectiveness.

 In WhatConverts, you can filter your data by source, and by landing page.

-Let’s say you want to focus on a landing page that you recently developed for a client.
+Let’s say you want to focus on a landing page that you recently developed.
 Maybe it’s a page about a new product, or maybe you’re A/B testing different landing pages with Unbounce conversion tracking.

 You can then filter that report to show how many phone calls (or chats, or form fills) came from that landing page, see the contact info and even play the call recording for each of those leads.

-Landing page reports can help your agency do a number of things, including:
+Landing page reports can help you do a number of things, including:

 The best thing about these kinds of detailed reports?
-They feature plenty of sales-focused metrics, like leads and conversions, that clients can easily connect to ROI.
+They feature plenty of sales-focused metrics, like leads and conversions, that most people can easily connect to ROI.

 More than half of marketers believe CRM reporting tools and marketing analytics tools are the two technologies most critical to their marketing efforts.
-That’s why we recommend that agencies integrate their marketing analytics technology (like WhatConverts) with clients’ CRMs whenever possible.
-Most client CRMs won’t include details about where leads come from or what marketing led to each conversion.
+That’s why we recommend that marketers integrate marketing analytics technology (like WhatConverts) with CRMs whenever possible.
+Most CRMs won’t include details about where leads come from or what marketing led to each conversion.
 By integrating the two systems, however, you can show how your leads translate into potential sales.

 Smarter marketing reporting requires integrated technology, from the website to the marketing tools to client reporting and communication.

-Here’s a stat every agency should know; 46 percent of CMOs indicate that their number one concern is driving efficiency in marketing.
-One way to increase efficiency is to cut costs, like an agency that can’t prove ROI.
-On a more positive note, CMOs can also increase efficiency by finding a digital marketing agency that delivers quotable leads time and time again.
+Here's a stat every marketer should know; 46 percent of CMOs indicate that their number one concern is driving efficiency in marketing.
+CMOs can increase efficiency by finding a marketing solution that delivers quotable leads time and time again.

 Marketing agencies have to answer to CMOs, who have to answer to a board of directors, who are primarily concerned with revenue and ROI.
-This dynamic creates a situation in which agencies must consistently prove digital marketing ROI in every report.
-If you can prove your ROI, you can quickly become your client’s best friend.
+This dynamic creates a situation in which marketers must consistently prove digital marketing ROI in every report.
+If you can prove your ROI and prove that you're driving valuable leads, you can quickly become your client or CEO's best friend.

-Proving ROI to clients is all about drawing clear connections between your marketing efforts and client’s sales efforts.
-The more you can do that, the more you’ll be able to rely on long-term client relationships and sustained revenue streams.
+Proving ROI is all about drawing clear connections between your marketing efforts and the business' sales efforts.
+The more you can do that, the more you’ll be able to rely on long-term marketing relationships and sustained revenue streams.